top of page

 Workplace Safety - Luke Farley’s Three Point Plan

-Everyone deserves to go home at the end of the workday.
-As Labor Commissioner, my #1 priority will be keeping our working men and women safe and healthy on the job.
-I have a three-point plan to improve worker safety in North Carolina:
+Everyone deserves to return home safely at the end of the workday.
+As Labor Commissioner, my top priority is keeping North Carolina’s workers safe and healthy on the job.
+I am implementing a three-point plan to improve worker safety across our state:

 Workforce Development

 A four-year college degree is not the only path to success.
-That's why I’ll continue to support vocational/technical education and apprenticeship programs that build the future of our state and address the skilled labor shortage.
-The NC Labor Commissioner is a member of the board of community colleges.
-As Labor Commissioner, I’ll serve as a link between the community colleges and our job creators to make sure our workers are learning the skills they need to advance their careers and grow their prosperity.
+That’s why I champion vocational and technical education, as well as apprenticeship programs, to address our state’s skilled labor shortage and build a thriving future workforce.
+As a member of the State Board of Community Colleges, I serve as a bridge between job creators and community colleges to ensure North Carolina workers gain the skills they need to advance their careers and achieve prosperity.

 Right-to-Work

 No one should be forced to join a union to keep their job.
-As Labor Commissioner, I’ll fight to keep North Carolina a right-to-work state.
-Employees should decide for themselves whether or not to join a union.
-This approach respects the employee’s individual freedom and fosters a competitive business environment, which in turn helps attract more and better paying jobs to our state.
+As Labor Commissioner, I’m committed to maintaining North Carolina’s status as a right-to-work state.
+Employees deserve the freedom to decide for themselves whether to join a union.
+Protecting individual choice fosters a competitive environment that attracts more businesses and higher-paying jobs to our state.

 Medical Freedom for N.C.
 Workers

-No one should be required to take an experimental COVID vaccine just to go to work.
-As Labor Commissioner, I’ll stand up for workers’ medical freedom by enforcing the Retaliatory Employment Discrimination Act (REDA) against employers who fire or otherwise discriminate against employees for refusing to get the COVID shot.
+No worker should be forced to take an experimental COVID vaccine as a condition of employment.
+As Labor Commissioner, I am standing up for workers’ medical freedom by enforcing the Retaliatory Employment Discrimination Act (REDA) to protect employees from being fired or discriminated against for refusing the COVID vaccine.

 Elevator Accountability

-North Carolinians deserve to feel safe and confident whenever they ride an elevator.
-As Labor Commissioner, I’lll restore accountability by keeping the commissioner's picture on N.C. elevator certificates.
-I wouldn’t put my name, signature, or picture on a certificate unless I was willing to stand behind the work of the department.
+North Carolinians should feel safe every time they step into an elevator.
+I’m restoring accountability by keeping the commissioner’s photo on elevator inspection certificates.
+When my name, signature, or picture is on a certificate, it means I stand fully behind the work of the Department of Labor, ensuring the safety and confidence of every rider.

 bottom of page